Skip to content

 <c.red>Hello friends!</c>

-Defining .red { color: red; } in HTML will display Hello, world! in red.
+In HTML, define .red { color: red; }, then Hello, world! will be displayed in red.

-• VTT supports setting the specific position of subtitles through attributes such as position and line.
+• VTT supports setting the specific position of subtitles via attributes such as position and line.

 • Example: